lukeingalls/vim-notion/README.md

 # VIM for Notion

-This is a project created by [Luke Ingalls](https://www.linkedin.com/in/luke-ingalls/)
+This is a project created by [Luke Ingalls](https://www.linkedin.com/in/luke-ingalls/).

-In general, I have implemented commands to the degree in which I use them or don't have a (reasonable) browser equivalent.
+In general, I have implemented commands to the degree in which I miss them when using notion.
 This is by no means meant to be a complete implementation.
 If you have questions you can reach out to me.

 # Supported commands